Tyrant: Greek political thought

 The Greeks defined both usurpers and those inheriting rule from usurpers as tyrants.
-Polybius (~150 B.C.) indicated that eventually, any one-man rule (monarchy/executive) governing form would become corrupted into a tyranny.
+Polybius (c.
+150 BC) indicated that eventually, any one-man rule (monarchy/executive) governing form would become corrupted into a tyranny.

 The Greek philosophers stressed the quality of rule rather than legitimacy or absolutism.
 "Both Plato and Aristotle speak of the king as a good monarch and the tyrant as a bad one.
 Both say that monarchy, or rule by a single man, is royal when it is for the welfare of the ruled and tyrannical when it serves only the interest of the ruler.
 Both make lawlessness – either a violation of existing laws or government by personal fiat without settled laws – a mark of tyranny."